MatthiasNickles/diff-SAT/README.md

 Most Answer Set programs, including disjunctive programs and programs with variables or typical ASP constructs such as integrity constraints or choice rules, can be automatically translated into the supported aspif format using a grounding/preprocessing step, see further below in this guide.

-A delSAT cost function is a user-specified differentiable function over properties of multiple models (in particular certain statistics).
+A delSAT cost function is a user-specified differentiable function over properties of multiple models, in particular statistics over variables/atoms.

 In the input, multiple cost functions can be defined in lines starting with "cost ".
 Cost functions need to be differentiable with respect to their respective parameter atom terms (see below).
 If multiple cost functions